uinb/galois/README.md

 ## Introduction

-Galois is an extremely high performance matching engine written in Rust, typically used for the crypto currency exchange service.
+Galois is an extremely high performance matching engine written in Rust.

 Galois uses Event Sourcing pattern to handle tens of thousands of orders per second or even better, depending on the performance of persistence.
 Basic architecture is shown below.